Highest Flow Rate Combi Boiler

 • The Main Multipoint FF Water Heater was a modern room-sealed design, eliminating the need for a separate hot water storage cylinder, as the main multipoint FF water heater was an instantaneous water heater.

-• They were designed for hot water on demand 24 hours a day, with a sleek and compact design.
+• The main multipoint ff gas water heater were designed for hot water on demand 24 hours a day, with a sleek and compact design.

 • The Main Multipoint FF Water Heater had a gas ignition system that only ignited on demand for hot water, reducing energy costs and environmental impact.